-Step 9: Tap Your Network for Buzz
+12. Tap Your Network for Buzz

-This is also a great recourse for bloggers and journalists you've contacted who aren't willing to publish long-form content about your app; you can ask them if they'd be willing to tweet a blog post you've written about your app instead.
+This is also a great recourse for bloggers and journalists you've contacted who aren't willing to publish long-form content about your app — you can ask them if they'd be willing to tweet a blog post you've written about your app, instead.

-Step 10: Set Up Paid Advertising
+13. Set Up Paid Advertising

-You can also set up paid, targeted ads on Facebook to drive users to your Facebook fan page, where they'll be greeted with your welcome screen encouraging them to sign up for your mobile app (see Step 2).
+You can also set up paid, targeted ads on Facebook to drive users to your Facebook fan page, where they'll be greeted with your welcome screen encouraging them to sign up for your mobile app (refer back to Step 4).

-Step 11: Launch an Invite-Only Beta
+15. Launch an Invite-only Beta

 Before you take your mobile app live to the public, consider an invite-only beta launch.
 Websites Spotify, Google+, and Pinterest have used this tactic with great success.
 It not only creates an air of exclusivity that generates buzz around your product, but it also lets you get feedback from a trusted network so you can fix bugs and UX/UI problems before rolling your app out full scale.